jescalan/roots/docs/extensions.rst

 File Sorting
 ------------

 Ok, so we have a start.
+Now let's talk about the first spot that we can get into the roots pipeline.
+When roots starts compiling your project, it scans the folder for all files, and sorts them into categories.
+By default, it will sort files into ``compiled`` or ``static``, with the compiled files being ones that match file extensions of compilers that you have installed, and static being files that should simply be copied over. *This is the first place that your extension can jump in*.

-Now, in order to get into the filesystem scanning portion, we want to define a category that we'll sort the targeted files into, as well as a function that we can use to detect whether this is a file we want to separate into our own category, which, for this extension, means that it's filename will be in all uppercase.
-We can do this by defining a `fs` method on the class which returns an object with `category` and `detect` properties:
+In order to get into the filesystem scanning portion, we want to define a category that we'll sort the targeted files into, as well as a function that we can use to detect whether this is a file we want to separate into our own category, which, for this extension, means that it's filename will be in all uppercase.
+We can do this by defining a ``fs`` method on the class which returns an object with ``category`` and ``detect`` properties:

 .. code-block:: coffee-script